 - Tell students you’re feeling very generous today and with a lot of suspense and drama show the first item to be given away.

-- Briefly describe the item as if it were priceless: for example, tell them it is the first chewing gum that helps people pronounce English as a native… or some other silly reason.
+- Briefly describe the item as if it were priceless: for example, tell them it is the first chewing gum that helps people pronounce English like a native… or some other silly reason.

 - Tell students that to get the prize they will need to guess its exact price.